Sorceriv/QVA/README.md

 # qva
 Qualys Vulnerability Assistant

+-03/05/2024

+--Added text input and submit form, will connect with CORS, and will add open-close animations and draggable chatbox.

 -02/05/2024

 --Added close open animation (to improve), transferred chat dialogues to object array for easier time in the future for API calls.
-Will add open close animations and draggable chatbox.

 -01/05/2024